 Other ways to say: Insult sneakily, diss

-Fun Fact/Origin: This phrase became popular from pop culture and social media.
+Fun Fact/Origin: This slang became popular in American pop culture and social media, especially in shows and music by Black and LGBTQ+ communities.

 Quiz: Idioms for Rude Person